How to File an LLC Annual Report in West Virginia? (Guide)

 What Is the Filing Fee for the Report?

-However, the West Virginia Secretary of State offers a waiver for the first four consecutive annual report fees for veterans starting an LLC, supporting veteran-owned registered entities [5].
+One thing worth knowing: the West Virginia Secretary of State offers a fee waiver for the first four consecutive annual reports for veterans starting an LLC — a solid benefit if that applies to you [5].

 What Is the Due Date for Submitting the Report?